Parts of electric bike full guide

 8. Brakes

-• Description: Mechanical or hydraulic disc brakes are common on eBikes for their stopping power and reliability, especially under the added weight and speed of an electric bike.
+• Description: Mechanical or hydraulic disc brakes are common on electric bicycles for their stopping power and reliability, especially under the added weight and speed of an electric bike.

 • Necessity: Essential for safety, ensuring the rider can stop quickly and effectively.